-The challenge to file a GAO protest is the short deadlines.
+The challenge to file a bid protest case is meeting the filing short deadlines.
 For example, a protest challenging the terms of a solicitation must be filed before the time for receipt of initial proposals (bid submission day).
 On the other hand, if you file a GAO bid protest challenging the award of a contract, you must meet the government contract protest timeline by filing within 10 days of when you knew or should have known of the basis of the protest (a special case applies where, under certain circumstances, the protester receives a required debriefing) – this also applies to agency protest timelines.

 Bid protest law – definition of intervening

-As the successful offeror, you can participate in a case as a protest intervenor.
+As the successful offeror, you can participate in a case as an intervenor under bid protest law.
 Although there is no required timeline, you must intervene as soon as possible.

 You are not required to participate in the protest since the protestor is actually challenging the government’s award action.
 Read information about the GAO Automatic Stay.

 What is a protective order under bid protest rules?

 To adequately participate in a bid protest, you may want to seriously consider retaining a government contract protest lawyer because he or she can be admitted into a protective order.
 The protective order prohibits disclosure of sensitive information during a protest.
 Generally, attorneys are admitted into a protective order.
 As a contractor, you will not be allowed given the sensitive information at risk when challenging the award decision.

-For additional information and legal advice or help with meeting the Court of Federal Claims or GAO government contract protest timeline, call our CFOC and GAO bid protest attorneys at 1-866-601-5518.
+For additional information and legal advice or help with meeting the Court of Federal Claims or GAO government contract protest timeline after a government bid, call our bid protest attorneys at 1-866-601-5518.